Efficient Software Architecture

 - The Decision Queue with multiple Workers.
 The first person who faces a common problem defines the common solution.
 This is a variation of the first one with same results.
 If that person is not taking into account other requirements by involving others, the decisions won't be good.

 - You discussed the problem in the past but you never made a decision on how to solve it.
-Normally, this is manifested as a series of meetings that go nowhere, in which the attendees tend to focus too much on the problem but not on thinking of possible solutions and defining actions.
+Normally, this is manifested as a series of meetings that go nowhere, in which the attendees tend to focus too much on how bad the problem is, but not on thinking of possible solutions and defining actions.

 - You discussed the problem in the past, and you made a decision, but there you are again… It might be caused by a badly documented decision or bad communication (a decision was made but nobody knows it).
-But the reason can also be that some people don’t like the decision and would like more time to argue about that.
+The reason can also be that some people don't like the decision and would like more time to argue about that.

 - The Tabs vs. Spaces fights.
 Trivial discussions are devouring your working time.
 You enter a meeting with the goal of making a decision that is important for the project but somehow you end up consuming most of the time in topics that are minor and should be decided quickly (they can be easily changed later and/or there is no clear preference for one option).
 Some of these trivial topics, micro-problems attacking your meetings, may also be recurrent (let's call them micro déjà vu's).